 - a security pocket (find the explanation below)

 - a pocket with a zipper on the waist straps.

 3. A separate compartment to store shoes or warm clothes

 There is also bigger compartment on the top of the bag.
-Here you can store shoes or (warm) clothes that can become handy during your travels.
+Here you can store your travel shoes or (warm) clothes that can become handy during your travels.

 More organization pockets:

 On the other side, you have a bigger organization pocket, which is meant to store all your gear in a very organized way.
 Just have a look at the photos.